 The surprise ascendance of Kais Saied, 61 years old, reveals that there is no common identification in the anti-establishment backlash in Tunisia.
 Saied is the antithesis of the flamboyant Karoui.
 He is an atypical candidate, without glamour, political party, or money.
 He ran a low-key political race with little visible campaign activity, and few thought him to be a serious candidate.
 The media ignored his campaign even as pre-election poll numbers showed him as a top-tier candidate.
 Now that his win nabbed him the spotlight, the dissection of Saied and his potential presidency has begun.
 Several labels are already being tossed around to try to pin him down politically and ideologically.
 Some suspect him of being an Islamist wolf in sheep’s clothing, while others paint him as a radical Arab nationalist, Marxist, or anarchist.
 The reality is far more complex and nuanced.
 Saied’s politics and ideology defy easy categorization.
 His success lies in managing to build a coalition of educated young people from working-class backgrounds who felt betrayed in their aspirations that the 2011 revolution would bring about dignity, jobs, and social justice.

 Saied first made a name for himself between 2012 and 2013 when he appeared on national television to offer expert commentary and critique of Tunisia’s Constituent Assembly.
 After the 2014 elections, he disappeared from the media radar.
 Since then, he has waged a local campaign across the country to dismantle the Tunisian centralized model of state and replace it with the principles and practices of direct democracy.
 His proposals of devolving power to elected local councils and holding elected officials accountable through the potential of recall elections has appealed to disenchanted Islamists, left-wing students, and social activists.
-The challenge for Saied if he is elected is how to pursue enactment of his proposals, especially those that call for fundamental political reforms.
-The fact that he is not affiliated with any political party will make it more difficult for him to forge a new political bloc against the interests that will be represented in the next parliament that Tunisians will elect.
+The challenge for Saied is how to pursue enactment of his proposals, especially those that call for fundamental political reforms.
+The fact that he is not affiliated with any political party will make it more difficult for him to forge a new political bloc against the interests that will be represented in the next parliament.

 Adapting to the Post-2019 Reality

 Today, Tunisia finds itself at another critical phase in its transition.
 There are opportunities and pitfalls along the way.
-If the October 6 parliamentary elections produce a fragmented legislature, it might make Tunisia harder to govern and incapable of delivering the socioeconomic remedies to inequality that Tunisians demand.
+The October 6 parliamentary elections produced a fragmented legislature, threatening to make Tunisia harder to govern and incapable of delivering the socioeconomic remedies to inequality that Tunisians demand.
 Such a scenario risks not only exacerbating citizens’ disaffection and anger but also solidifying the case of those nostalgic for a return to more “efficient” authoritarian rule, dominated by a strong presidency.
-As the elections near, the game of pre-electoral alliances have intensified.
-There are efforts to mend the frayed coalition that once coalesced around Nidaa Tounès.
-This political alliance seems like a natural partnership for the well-connected Mr. Karoui and his political party Qalb Tounès (“At the heart of Tunisia”).
-Should Kais Saied win the presidency, he would have to overcome the significant hurdle of building new alliances that redraw the Tunisian political map.
-Ennahda, arguably the largest and most organized party in Tunisia, has already endorsed Saied.
-However, he would still need a much broader coalition of support in Parliament to realize the fundamental changes he has called for.
+As the game of post-electoral positioning intensifies, Kais Saied will have to overcome the significant hurdle of building new alliances that redraw the Tunisian political map and help him deliver on the promises that galvanized his supporters, especially the youth, 90 percent of whom voted for him.

 - Frédéric Bobin, “Le retour du <<refoulé>> de la revolution,” Le Monde, September 18, 2019.